Powerlated/pandocs/content/Video_Display.md

 ### FF45 - LYC - LY Compare (R/W)

-The Game Boy permanently compares the value of the LYC and LY registers.
+The Game Boy continuously compares the value of the LYC and LY registers.
-When both values are identical, the coincident bit in the STAT register becomes set, and (if enabled) a STAT interrupt is requested.
+When both values are identical, the coincidence bit in the STAT register becomes set, and (if enabled) a STAT interrupt is requested.

 ### FF4A - WY - Window Y Position (R/W), FF4B - WX - Window X Position minus 7 (R/W)